gca-research-group/tee-morello-performance-experiments/README.md

 The Figure 1 shows the experiment set up:

-![Memory exhaustion by attestable replicas.](./figs/create_load_atts.png) *Figura 1: Memory exhaustion by attestable replicas.*
+![Memory exhaustion by attestable replicas.](./figs/create_load_atts.png) *Figure 1: Memory exhaustion by attestable replicas.*

-The graph, shown in Figure [2](#fig:exhaustionGraph), shows the behaviour of memory consumption and elapsed time as the number of testable replicas increases on the Morello Board.
+The graph, shown in Figure 2, shows the behaviour of memory consumption and elapsed time as the number of testable replicas increases on the Morello Board.

-![Memory consumption and elapsed time versus number of replicas on the Morello board.](figs/graph_1.png) *Figura: Memory consumption and elapsed time versus number of replicas on the Morello board.*
+![Memory consumption and elapsed time versus number of replicas on the Morello board.](figs/graph_1.png) *Figure 2: Memory consumption and elapsed time versus number of replicas on the Morello board.*

 Imagine that user Alice is conducting the experiment.
 To create the